MartinBenes/Loader2/README.md

 2. Click on the "Structure" tab at the top of PHPMyAdmin.

-3. Now add a new column named "hwid" that is a "varchar" with a max limit of "255"
+3. Now add a new column named "hwid" that is a "varchar" with a max limit of "255".

+## Web Files Setup

+1. Upload all of your web files.

+2. Change the settings in the "config.ini" and that's all.

+## Loader Form Files

+1. Change all of the links in Form1 to match your website.

+2. Go to Form3 and change the file deletion string.

+3. Goto Form4 and change all of the links and file paths.

 ## License